rdbhost/Rdb.Js/README.EXDM.md

 ### Methods ###

+* *$.fn.rdbhostSubmit:* waits for Connection to be ready, and submits form.
+Only meaningful on submittable selection items such as forms, and should be used in preference to .submit() where the form has been prepared by $.postFormData, for submitting form data to Rdbhost.com.
+Has no .rdbhostSubmit( function () {..} ) variant.

 * *$.fn.populateTable:* sends query to server, gets results, and populates an html table with the data, one row per record.
 If called on an empty _table_, it will create rows to match the records.